EduID-Mobile/Architecture-and-Requirements/eduid-mobileapp-integration-overview.md

 #### Service Exposure

+The service exposure is an [RSD2](https://github.com/BLC-HTWChur/rsd2-specification/blob/master/rsd2-specification.md) interface that exposes web-service protocols offered by an academic service.
+In order to be recognised by this architecture it requires at least 2 endpoints:

+* The /service.txt that provides the pointes to the actual rsd2 endpoints.

+* One of the defined RSD2 endpoints for XML, JSON, or YAML-formatted RSD2 information.

 #### edu-ID Authorization

+The edu-ID Authorization component's key function is to handle OAuth2 authorization assertions.
+Additionally, the component has an token revocation endpoint that can be used by the edu-ID Federation Service or an edu-ID Mobile App instance for invalidating edu-ID client and app tokens for a user.
+Finally, the edu-ID Authorization includes token validation that refer back to the edu-ID Federation service.

+The edu-ID Authorization component token validation accepts grant assertions issued by the edu-ID Federation Service.
+These assertions are issued by the service-assertion endpoint of the edu-ID Federation Service to authorized edu-ID Mobile App instances.
+The assertions are issued specifically for the academic service and the service can validate the assertion based on a shared secret between the edu-ID Federation Service and the academic service.
+For known subjects the assertion handling MAY accept the assertion immediately.
+For unknown subjects it is RECOMMENDED to validate the client token and the user token with the edu-ID Fefertion Service.
+For client tokens it is RECOMMENDED that the academic service does not enforce automatic timing out of the client.
+If the academic service automatically invalidates client tokens, then it must inform the edu-ID Federation Service that the related client grant token is no longer valid.
+In this case the edu-ID MObile App MUST request a new assertion for the service.

+The token revocation accepts an app token, a client token, a user token or a client grant token.
+Depending on the token presented to the revocation, the revocation will invalidate all related tokens.
+An authorized edu-ID Mobile App can only revoke the current access token or app tokens.
+Revoking app tokens allows edu-ID Mobile App instances to remove access for selected mobile apps  to the academic service.
+This is typically done on user request.
+An edu-ID Mobile App instance may revoke its own client token.
+This happens if the user logs out or the edu-ID Mobile Apps user token to the edu-ID Federation Service has been otherwise invalidated by the edu-ID Mobile App.
+The edu-ID Federation service can revoke access for a specific edu-ID Mobile App instance by revoking its client grant token.
+This is typically done if the user wishes to disconnect a device remotely or if the edu-ID Federation Service restricts access to specific versions of the App.
+Finally, the edu-ID Federation Service can revoke access to all edu-ID Mobile App instances and the related apps via the service's user token.

+The token validation component can validate a client grant token with the edu-ID Federation Service.
+It can also validate the user identity of the user token and get access to more details of the user profile.

 #### App Assertion

+The app assertion allows authorized edu-ID Mobile Apps to request app access tokens for third party apps.
+The academic service SHOULD enforce scoping of the third party app's access to the requested services.
+If an authorized edu-ID Mobile App instance requests tokens for third-party apps, then the app assertion of the Academic Service MUST link the client tokens with its requested app tokens.

 #### Access Authorization

+All authorized apps should have access to all services within the scope of their access token.
+A third party apps need to authorize their access by adding an MAC Authorization header to all service reuqests.

 ### Third-party mobile app components

+Third party app can request access to selected protocols.
+These apps need to be able to handle multiple protocol endpoints per protocol.

 #### Access Management

+The access management provides the interfaces to the app's business logic for requesting access to the requiered protocols.
+This component issued the inter-app communication on the device.

 #### Authorization Management

+The authorization management chooses the

 ### edu-ID Mobile App components